Preparing for and responding to marine pollution

 • funding for preparedness, response and recovery activities

-We invite all Canadians to review this proposal and provide feedback.
-The following groups may be particularly interested:
+We invited all Canadians to review this proposal and the following groups may be particularly interested:

 • National and Regional Indigenous organizations